jka26/RateMyProfessorAshesi_CampusCritique/README.md

 # Campus Critique
 A system that allows students to rate their faculty for their various courses.
 A dedicated web-based Course Review & Rating System will bridge this gap by allowing students to share feedback, rate courses, and make informed decisions based on peer experiences.

-# Campus Critique
-A system that allows students to rate their faculty for their various courses.
-A dedicated web-based Course Review & Rating System will bridge this gap by allowing students to share feedback, rate courses, and make informed decisions based on peer experiences.

 # 📚 Campus Critique, Rate Your Ashesi Professors

 **Campus Critique** is a dynamic and interactive review platform designed for the Ashesi University community.
 It allows students to review professors and courses, and provides analytics and moderation features for administrators and professors.